 Carol provides care to families wishing to birth on their own terms, in their own home.
 She works with people who are looking for a normal, undisturbed, blissful and autonomous pregnancy and birth experience.

 Mayumi is a mother, healer, traditional midwife and radical feminist.
 She has had the honor and pleasure of serving families in Philadelphia and the surrounding areas for the last decade.
-In 2010 she started attending births as doula and began studying midwifery with midwives in the area and then began her formal apprenticeship with midwife,Terri Simmons in 2017.
+In 2010 she started attending births as labor support person and began studying midwifery with midwives in the area.
+She began her formal apprenticeship with midwife,Terri Simmons in 2016.

 She has spent the last 20 years learning about holistic health, herbal medicine and energy work and brings this knowledge to the practice.
 She received her BA in Sociology from Barnard College/Columbia University and her studies in sociology also inform her understanding of birth.
 The societal context in which we birth is largely influential.
 For this reason, she sees birth as extremely personal and political act.